pele-python/mcpele/README.rst

 Tests
 =====
-Pele has a suite of unit tests.
+mcpele has a suite of unit tests.
 They can be run using the nose testing framework (which can be installed using pip).
 The tests are run from the top directory with this command::